 Considering that the average data breach costs $3.86 million, and data breaches are becoming increasingly sophisticated, ask yourself: What are you doing to protect your confidential contracts from falling into the wrong hands?
 Better yet, what are your CLM software partners doing to protect your sensitive contract data?

-But what is the SOC 2 Type II audit, and what does this mean for our clients?
+But what is the SOC 2 Type II audit, and what does this mean for our customers?
 Katrina Itle, IntelAgree’s Chief Operating Officer, shares the answers in this interview:

 First, what is a SOC 2 Type II Audit?